 To calculate savings with an electric baseline, the baseline equipment is assumed to be an Air Source Heat Pump meeting the Federal Standard efficiency level; 14 SEER, 8.2 HSPF and 11.8 EER and a Federal Standard electric hot water heater.

 To calculate savings with a furnace/central AC baseline, the baseline equipment is assumed to be an 80% AFUE Furnace and central AC meeting the Federal Standard efficiency level; 13 SEER, 11 EER.
-If a gas water heater, the Federal Standard baseline is calculated as follows; for <=55 gallon tanks = 0.675 – (0.0015 * storage size in gallons) and for tanks >55 gallon = 0.8012 – (0.00078 * storage size in gallons).
-For a 40-gallon storage water heater this would be 0.615 EF.
+If a gas water heater, the Federal Standard baseline is calculated as follows; 0.6483 – (0.0017 * storage capacity in gallons) for tanks<=55 gallons and 0.7897 − (0.0004 × storage capacity in gallons) for greater than 55 gallon storage water heaters..
+For a 40-gallon storage water heater this would be 0.58 EF.

 Time of Sale: The baseline for this measure is a new replacement unit of the same system type as the existing unit, meeting the baselines provided below.